-The list of Machine ID.Group IDs ( $page\ 606$ ) displayed is based on the Machine ID / Group ID filter ( $page\ 17$ ) and the machine groups the administrator is authorized to see using System > Group Access ( $page\ 512$ ).
+The list of Machine ID.Group IDs (page 476) displayed is based on the Machine ID / Group ID filter (page 17) and the machine groups the administrator is authorized to see using System > Group Access (page 385).

-Click the delete icon > to delete an event log.
+Click the delete icon \ge to delete an event log.

-Click the edit icon are next to a event log to automatically set header parameters to those matching the selected event log.
+Click the edit icon in next to a event log to automatically set header parameters to those matching the selected event log.